 AD 117–118: Returning to Rome from Syria by way of the north-eastern frontier

 Hadrian’s first imperial journey began soon after he had been proclaimed emperor by the army in Syria.
 At the time Hadrian had taken up residence in Antioch as governor of Syria while Trajan was campaigning in the East.
 Trajan died on the 8 August AD 117 (see here), on the 9th it was announced that he had adopted Hadrian (see here), on the 11th the troops hailed Hadrian as emperor (see here).

-The journey of Hadrian in Cilicia was recorded on an inscription in Rome (CIL VI 5076) which carries the names of stations on the highroad from Tarsus to Andabalis in Cappadocia, and is equipped with dates from October 13 to 19.
-However the end of his journey from Pannonia to Rome is uncertain and I decided to use Antony R. Birley’s suggestion that Hadrian travelled from Pannonia to Rome overland into the plains around the Venetian lagoon, and headed south along the coast to Ariminum (Rimini) and down the Via Flaminia.
+The journey of Hadrian in Cilicia was recorded on an inscription in Rome (CIL VI 5076) which carries the names of stations on the high road from Tarsus to Andabalis in Cappadocia is equipped with dates from 12 to 19 October.
+However the end of his journey from Pannonia to Rome is uncertain, and I decided to use Anthony R. Birley’s suggestion that Hadrian travelled from Pannonia to Rome overland into the plains around the Venetian lagoon, and headed south along the coast to Ariminum (Rimini) and down the Via Flaminia.